blossm-network/toolbox/README.md

 // ** configure the view gateway's blossm.yaml file to give public access to the `dashboard` view store. **

+// Once the view-store, projection and gateway have been deployed, the projection will start mapping specified events to the store, and the store can be reached via a GET to https://v.your.network/dashboard

 // If you want to replay events of any projection: cd dashboard/projection blossm replay